Compare Colorado home insurance quotes in 5 minutes or less.

 Home insurance rates in Colorado

-Homeowners insurance premiums in Colorado were around $897.00 in February of 2014 when they decreased from $902 in January.
+Homeowners insurance premiums in Colorado were around $898.00 in March of 2014 when they increased from $894 in February.
 These rates reflect average premiums on new sold policies by HomeInsurance.com.
 A standard policy will cover the structure of the buildings on the property, the contents of the home, liability for the homeowner(s), medical payments and loss of use expenses.

 You may not have control over average Colorado homeowners insurance rates but you can control what you are paying for your own home insurance premium.
 Even if you have a great rate, there are probably even more ways for you to save.